 No, you just slap me around.

-Why wouldn't you do it to your you know, to basically somebody is your adopted brother?
+Why wouldn't you do it to your, you know, to basically somebody is your adopted brother?

-No, no, no, I don't think you should take personally my effort to educate you on national radio.
+Now, I don't think you should take personally my effort to educate you on national radio.

-I mean, I'm I'm trying to be able to do that.
+I mean, I'm trying to do it.

 I'm not slapping you down.